LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_raja_umpire_host_device/README.md

-# Lesson 6 and 7
+# Lesson 6

-## Part 1: Lesson 6

-For lesson 6, you will learn about Umpire's different memory resources and in particular, those used to allocate memory on a GPU.
+Now, let's learn about Umpire's different memory resources and in particular, those used to allocate memory on a GPU.

 Each computer system will have a number of distinct places in which the system